Free Michigan Rental Lease Agreement Templates (7) | PDF | Word

 Required Landlord Disclosures

 3.)
-Domestic Violence Victims’ Rights Disclosure 554.601b) – State statutes require supplemental language be included in the lease agreement or posted on the premises of the property as follows:
+Domestic Violence Victims’ Rights Disclosure 554.601b): Statute requires supplemental language in the lease agreement or visible on the premises of the property, specifically as follows:

 “A tenant who has a reasonable apprehension of present danger to him or her or his or her child from domestic violence, sexual assault, or stalking may have special statutory rights to seek a release of rental obligation under MCL 554.601b.”